Our Family/Resident Visitation Plan

 - To allow everyone the opportunity to schedule an initial visit with their loved one we are not allowing “standing visits” to be scheduled at this time.
 We also must schedule visits around meal times and when there is staff available for the visit station.

 - Within the next two weeks we hope to have a more automated system in place for self-scheduling and we will email you that link when it is available.

-- We will allow 2 visitors (18 years old or older) at a time per resident in a 30-minute increment.
+- We will allow 2 visitors (including babies and children) at a time per resident in a 30-minute increment.
 Each visitor must be able to demonstrate proper infection control practices.
 If infection control practices are not followed then the visit will need to end.
 Additionally, the resident will be placed on a 14 day in room quarantine for the safety of other residents.